Supreme Court rules against Trump in National Guard case

 Presumably, the case could return to the court after the court of appeals hears full arguments in the case and renders a decision months from now.

-But for all practical purposes, the President for now at least, cannot send in National Guard troops in Illinois without the governor's permission.
-The White House did not immediately respond to a request for comment from NPR.
+But for all practical purposes, the president for now at least, cannot send in National Guard troops in Illinois without the governor's permission.

 Justice Brett Kavanaugh wrote his own concurring opinion.